ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Here's some tips:

 Use logic in your JavaScript to include only data that makes sense, for example, totalize only completed orders.
 Indexed keys don't have to be strings.
-A common pattern is to use array keys for example, an array of year, month, day.
+A common pattern is to use array keys, for example, an array of year, month, day.
 These index keys allow query-time grouping by elements in the array.
-For example, you can group orders by year, orders by year and month, orders by year and month and day - great for summary reports that allow the user to drill down into the detail.
+For example, you can group orders by year, orders by year and month, orders by year and month and day.
+Great for summary reports that allow the user to drill down into the detail.
 The value can by a string, number, or sometimes a small object that contains a subset of the document.
 The object can be used instead of adding `include_docs=true`, which would also return the document's body in the result set.

 To summarize, MapReduce is a low-level means of defining indexes that allow the selection and aggregation of data.